-- Students and staff are trained in nationally recognized Standard Response Protocols (secure status, lockdown, hold status, shelter in place, evacuation).
+- Students and staff are trained in nationally recognized Standard Response Protocols (hold, secure status, lockdown, evacuation, shelter).

 - Every summer, all Fort Collins Police Services officers participate in active shooter response training.
 In-service trainings are held throughout the year, but this annual exercise, held in different facilities around the city, ensures that every peace officer is prepared to take action.
 Learn more about FCPS' active shooter response training in this video.

 - Schools participate in fire and lockdown drills with fire department and law enforcement officials who help identify areas of improvement.